david-danie/david-danie/README.md

 ### Code and uc's... dogs too. :dog2:

-<div align="justify">I love coding and programming microcontrollers, sometimes I'm doing electronics and coocking.
-In 2021 I finished my enriching professional experience in an industrial environment.
-I found a great <a href="https://mexico.generation.org/">bootcamp</a>, there I discovered the large world web develop.
-My strenghts is Python, C++ and 8 bit microcontrollers.
-My next step is connecting a 32/64 bit processor like a server and doing some stuff like mannage some HTTP requests and control I's/O's and sensors of an automated DIY greenhouse.</div>
+<div align="justify">I'm David, a software developer, electronics and microcontrollers enthusiast and a food lover.
+In 2021 I finished my enriching professional experience in a HVAC factory as maintenance leader.
+My curiosity took me out to learn about programming and web development.
+In 2022 I got my first professional experience as software developer with Java and Spring framework.
+Now my strenghts are Python, C++ and microcontrollers.
+My side projects are related with greenhouse automating using the ESP32, PCB design and electric controllers.</div>
 <br>
 <br>
 <div align="center"><img src="./des1.1.jpg" alt="imagen"/></div>